-We encountered an anomaly on Node 12 for which we were unable to find an explanation.
-Since this behaviour is also observed on the CPU, identifying the root cause falls beyond the scope of this work.
-Despite being unable to account for all measurements, this chapter still offers valuable insights into the performance of the DSA, highlighting both its strengths and weaknesses.
-It provides data-driven guidance for a complex architecture, aiding in determining the optimal approach for optimal utilization of the DSA.
+ensure correctness and reformulate mention measures undertaken to find an explanation here We discovered an anomaly for Node 12 for which we did not find an explanation.
+As the behaviour is also exhibited by the CPU, discovering the root issue falls outside the scope of this work.

+Even though we could not find an explanation for all measurements, this chapter still gives insight into the performance of the DSA, its strengths and its weaknesses.
+It provides data-driven guidance on a complex architecture, helping to find the optimum for applying the DSA to our expected and possibly different workloads.